What is typography?

 ‘Cybernetics’

 For each text to be translated into typographic terms, determine not just how the text appears, but what it means to say.
-Discover if there be an existing typographic language which allows this fullest meaning to be set out...To find the text, to stipulate the ways in which it gets manipulated, to cohere all the mutually-destructive ( as they may, at first, seem ) requirements into a still centre of quiet meaning: this needs a knowledge and a recognition of typography.
+Discover if there be an existing typographic language which allows this fullest meaning to be set out...To find the text, to stipulate the ways in which it gets manipulated, to cohere all the mutually- destructive ( as they may, at first, seem ) requirements into a still centre of quiet meaning: this needs a knowledge and a recognition of typography.

 ‘Typography is a grid’

 What is the system, what are the materials, by which typography represents language?
-Froshaug argued, as I discussed in a previous article, that typography depended upon a set of standardized, repeatable units, space(s) foremost among them, for making analogues to the characteristics of the text.
+Froshaug and Peter Burnhill argued, as I discussed in a previous article, that typography depends fundamentally upon a set of standardized, repeatable units, space(s) foremost among them, for making analogues to the characteristics of the text.
 Froshaug did go on to lay out some of the other means by which this is done, which many consider the ( only ) stuff of typography: measure, type size, leading...
+Student exercises shown in Peter Burnhill’s article ‘Outside the whale’ and published on ‘The optimism of modernity’ – a series of comparative showings of texts with different word spacing, line spacing, measure, and size; or the interactions of the line spacing and type style of headings – bear out his concern with these parameters.

-For Peter Burnhill and perhaps others, typography is concerned with understanding the structures of both language and the machines used to reproduce it, and presumably marrying the two.
+For Peter Burnhill and perhaps others, typography is concerned not so much with letterforms, let alone ‘creativity’, but with understanding the structure and use of both language and the machines used to reproduce it, and presumably marrying the two.
 What does this mean?
 Burnhill did not elaborate in the letter to the editor of Visible Language in which he suggested this idea.
 Perhaps he would say that the business of typography lies in the interface between text and tool.
-Kinross takes this more or less literally, though what precisely constitutes the ‘link’ he mentions is left unspecified:

 The juxtaposition that one finds happening in typography is easy to grasp.
-It is the link between a keyboard and a monitor; between manuscript copy and a laser-printed proof; between information on a disc and on sheets of text on film; and finally, and differently, between the page and the reader.
+It is the link between a keyboard and a monitor; between manuscript copy and a laser- printed proof; between information on a disc and on sheets of text on film; and finally, and differently, between the page and the reader.
 The links between these pairs are, we try to ensure, anything but arbitrary.

 ‘Fellow readers’